📐 Platform Methodology

 More depth.
 Open methodology.
 Less cost.

 Most platforms show you data or hide their scoring in a proprietary black box.
-We score every metric using published academic methods, explain every formula on this page, and give you professional-grade tools for free.
-No account required to start.
+We score every metric using published academic methods, explain every formula on this page, and give you professional-grade tools with no account required to start.

 Feature The Compound Family Typical Screeners